What is Bicuspid Aortic Valve?

-A bicuspid valve is an aortic valve with two leaflets rather than the normal three leaflet valve.
-This condition can lead to early onset aortic valve stenosis.
-It can also be associated with leaking of the aortic valve (aortic valve insufficiency) and aneurysms of the aorta.
+It can also be associated with leaking of the aortic valve (aortic valve insufficiency) and aneurysms (enlargement) of the aorta.

-Bicuspid aortic valve is the most common cardiac valve abnormality which is present from birth with 1-2% of all people having this abnormality.
-The condition is more common in men than women.
+Bicuspid aortic valve is the most common cardiac valve condition and is more common in men than women.

-Initially patients are asymptomatic and the abnormality is present from birth.
-If the valve becomes more significantly narrowed the most common symptoms are
+The condition is present from birth.
+Initially, patients have no symptoms.
+If the valve becomes more significantly narrowed, the most common symptoms are: